tonyhammond/yads/README.md

 YADS was a data model for describing annotated hierarchical resource bundles in a generic way which could be mapped to other models and serializations.

-The main documentation is given in [doc/model.html](doc/model.html).
+The main documentation is on the page [doc/model.html](doc/model.html).

 For more on the model, see [model/yads-model.doc](model/yads-model.doc).